-I admit, I am ready for fall.
+I’m so ready for fall.
 While we had a slow start to the summer in Denver, the heat is on and temperatures are soaring.

 To help me get in the mood for fall, I baked up something with autumn flavors in mind.
-That’s right, I baked an egg-free, dairy-free and gluten-free apple cinnamon bread to help usher in the fall in style.
+That’s right, I baked an egg-free, dairy-free and gluten-free apple bread to help usher in the fall in style.

 I’m not the best gluten-free bread baker, but I do have to say, this bread is moist, soft and slightly sweet.
 I think you’ll be impressed after tasting it!